-Vaccine Child Care Facility, Pre- Kindergarten through 12th Grade Minimum Intervals Al- Requirement school, Early Childhood Pre-Kindergarten Programs First Entry into School (Kindergarten or First Grade) Other Grades lowed Between Doses and Other Options for Proof of Immunity Tdap, Td age (Diphtheria, Tetanus, Per- One addit Three doses by 1 year of age One additional booster dose by Four or more doses of DTP/DTaP with the last dose qualifying as a boosterand received on or after the 4 birthday Three or more doses of DTP/DTaPor Td; with the last dose qualifying as a booster if received on or after the4th birthday Minimum interval between series doses: 4 weeks (28 days) Be- tween series and booster: 6 months No proof of immunity allowed 2nd birthday For Students entering 6th thru 12th grades: 1 dose of Tdap Polio Two doses by 1 year of age.
+Vaccine Child Care Facility, Pre- Kindergarten Minimum Intervals Al- Requirement school, Early Childhood Pre-Kindergarten Programs First Entry into School (Kindergarten or FirstGrade) Other Grades lowed Between Doses and Other Options for Proof of Immunity DTP/DTaP/ or Tdap, Td (Diphtheria, Tetanus, Per- Three doses by 1 year of age Four or more doses of DTP/DTaP with the last dose qualifying as a boosterand th received on or after the 4 Three or more doses of DTP/DTaPor Td; with the last dose qualifying as a booster if received on or after the4th birthday Minimum interval betweenseries doses: 4 weeks (28 days) Be- tween series and booster: 6 months Tetanus, Per- tussis) 2nd birthday birthday For Students entering 6th thru 12th grades: 1 dose of Tdap No proof of immunity allowed Polio Two doses by 1 year of age.
 One additional dose by 2nd birthday Four or more doses of the same type of Polio vaccine with the last dose qualifying as a booster and received on or after the 4th birthday. (progressive requirement) Three or more doses of Polio with the last dose qualifying as a booster and received on or after the 4th birthday.
-If the series is given in any combination of polio vaccine types, 4 or more doses are required with the last being a booster on or after the 4th birthday.
-Minimum interval between series doses: 4 weeks (28 days) For Grade K: 6 month interval between 3 dose series and booster; booster must be on or after 4th birthday No proof of immunity allowed Measles One dose on or after the 1st birthday but prior to 24 months of age Two doses of Measles Vaccine, the 1st dose must have been received on after the 1st birthday and the second dose no less than 4 weeks (28 days) later.
-Laboratory evidence of measles immunity OR Certified physician verification of measles disease by date of illness Cases diagnosed after 7/1/2002 must include lab evidence of infection Rubella One dose on or after the 1st birthday but prior to 24 months of age the 1st birthday and the second dose no less than 4 weeks (28 days) Laboratory evidence of rubella im- munity History of disease is not acceptable proof of immunityto rubella Mumps One dose on or after the 1st birthday but prior to 24 months of age Two doses of Mumps Vaccine , the 1st dose must have been received on after the 1st birthday and the second dose no less than 4 weeks (28 days) later.
-Laboratory evidence of mumps immunity OR Certified physician verification of mumps disease by date of illness Haemophilus influenzae type b Refer to Hib ACIP recs for schedule for series Children 24-59 mos. without series must have one dose after 15 mos. of age Refer to ACIP Hibvaccination schedule No proof of immunity allowed Invasive Pneu- mococcal Dis- ease Refer to PCV ACIP recs for schedule for series Children 24-59 mos. without series must have one dose Refer to ACIP PCV vaccination schedule after 24 months of age No proof of immunity allowed L I. l 29
+If the series is given in any combination of polio vaccine types, 4 or more doses are required with the last beinga booster on or after the 4th birthday.
+Minimum interval between series doses: 4 weeks (28 days) For Grade K: 6 month interval be- tween 3 dose series and booster; booster must be on or after 4th birth- day No proof of immunity allowed Measles One dose on or after the 1st birthday but prior to 24 months of age Laboratory evidence of measles immunity OR Certified physician verification of measles disease by date of illness Cases diagnosed after 7/1/2002 must include lab evidence of infection Rubella One dose on or after the 1st birthday but prior to 24 months of age Two doses of Rubella Vaccine, the 1st birthday and the seco Laboratory evidence of rubella im- munity History of disease is not acceptable proof of immunityto rubella Mumps One dose on or after the 1st birthday but prior to 24 months of age Two doses of Mumps Vaccine after the 1st birthday and the se Laboratory evidence of mumps immunity OR Certified physician verifi- cation of mumps disease by date of illness Haemophilus influenzae type b Refer to Hib ACIP recs for schedule for series Children 24-59 mos. without series must have one dose after 15 mos. of age Refer to ACIP Hibvaccination schedule No proof of immunity allowed Invasive Pneu- mococcal Dis- ease Refer to PCV ACIP recs for schedule for series Children 24-59 mos. without series must have one dose after 24 months of age Not required after the 5t Refer to ACIP PCV vaccination schedule No proof of immunity allowed